Katrina Adams Gallagher Assistant Professor

 In addition, we use mouse models of demyelination to model Multiple Sclerosis to better understand the molecular pathways that control endogenous regeneration.
 We complement these studies with analysis of human tissue samples to identify conserved pathways that may represent potential therapeutic targets for promoting regeneration.
 By combining these studies with a variety of tools, including advanced mouse genetics, primary and stem cell culture, and single cell transcriptomics, our lab investigates the molecular mechanisms regulating brain development and regeneration.

-- Assistant Professor, Department of Biological Sciences, University of Notre Dame, IN, Spring 2023
+- Gallagher Assistant Professor, Department of Biological Sciences, University of Notre Dame, IN, 2023

 - Postdoctoral Fellow, Center for Neuroscience Research, Children’s Research Institute, Children’s National Hospital, Washington D.C., 2015-2022